Why Trump Thinks Kim Jong-un, Who Called Him a ‘Dotard,’ Might Be His Friend

 Trump’s remarks suggested a turnaround so startling that the Journal asked if the president has had some communications with the dictator that the world is not aware of.
 Trump offered this cryptic reply: “I don’t want to comment on it.
 I’m not saying I have or haven’t.
 I just don’t want to comment.”

 The U.S. has not had formal talks with North Korea in a decade.
-In May Trump said he would be “honored” to meet with Kim, and Secretary of State Rex Tillerson has indicated that there are back channel discussions between the two countries, saying, “We have lines of communication to Pyongyang — we’re not in a dark situation, a blackout.”
+In May Trump said he would be “honored” to meet with Kim, and Secretary of State Rex Tillerson has indicated that there are back-channel discussions between the two countries, saying, “We have lines of communication to Pyongyang — we’re not in a dark situation, a blackout.”

 But in all likelihood, Trump did not pick up the phone and give Kim a call.
 When asked if the president has spoken to the dictator, a senior administration official told CNN, “That’s not something we would discuss but we are not aware this contact has occurred.”